quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ## Partial application

 When you apply a function, you can choose to **not** pass all the arguments it's expecting.
-This will result in the return value being a function that expects the remaining arguments and that will have the same return value:
+This will result in a function that expects the remaining arguments and that will have the same return
+value:

 ```haskell
 import Prelude